 Oil glands become stimulated when hormones become active during puberty, which is why people are likely to get acne in their teens.
 Because the tendency to develop acne is partly genetic, if other people in your family had (or have) acne, you may be more likely to develop it too.

-Although there is no surefire way to prevent acne, try these tips to help reduce the number and severity of your breakouts:
+There's no sure way to prevent acne.
+But these tips might help reduce the number and severity of your breakouts:

 - Washing your skin is essential (it helps remove excess surface oils and dead skin cells that can clog your pores), but washing too much can actually cause damage by overdrying your skin or irritating existing acne.